SPOGS Racing: Reception

 SPOGS Racing garnered an overwhelmingly negative response from critics.
 It received an "abysmal" 1.9 out of a possible 10 from IGN, who called the game "WiiShovelWare", citing dull gameplay, infuriating AI and claiming it to be the "ugliest game available on the Wii".
 They also pointed out the absurdity of such a "broken, fugly" game standing among the likes of other WiiWare titles such as LostWinds and Final Fantasy Crystal Chronicles: My Life as a King.
 However, they did believe the Crash 'N Grab mechanic was the sole good idea in the game, though it was poorly implemented.
 Hardcore Gamer also gave the game a negative response, scoring it a 1 out of 5 and claiming it to be "one of the most horrible games ever made".
 They also called the graphics "insulting" and said the game's music will "make you leave the game feeling like you’ve just been punched in the head a few times".
-Eurogamer's reviewer called it "the most inept game [they've] played on any format, in any genre, in recent memory", giving it a 1 out of 10.
+Eurogamers reviewer called it "the most inept game [they've] played on any format, in any genre, in recent memory", giving it a 1 out of 10.

 WiiWare World was only slightly more positive with a 3/10, calling the gameplay and opponent AI "terribly erratic" and the graphics "absolutely inexcusable".
 However they felt the game had some unique ideas, and that the two player mode was decent, but still "not that great".
 Their sole praise was for the sound effects, which they felt sounded "very authentic".

 With a Metascore of 18 from 7 reviews, Metacritic proclaimed SPOGS Racing to be its Wii "Dud of the Year".
 The title is the lowest-rated Wii game on the site.